The CEO’s Information Problem

 For Department Heads

-The decisions you make daily: Where should my team focus?
+Your daily decisions: Where should my team focus?
 Which escalations are real problems versus noise?
 How should I allocate limited resources?

-The information gap: You get dozens of inputs—emails, reports, complaints, requests—but you can’t process all of them deeply.
-You end up making prioritization decisions based on whoever is loudest or most recent, not necessarily what’s most important.
+The gap: you get dozens of inputs—emails, reports, complaints, requests—but you can’t process all of them deeply.
+You end up prioritizing based on whoever is loudest or most recent, not necessarily what’s most important.
+What would you prioritize differently if you could actually see all the signals?

 For Individual Contributors

-The decisions you make daily: How should I spend my time?
+Your daily decisions: How should I spend my time?
 What should I work on first?
 When is something important enough to escalate?

-The information gap: You’re often missing context.
+The gap: you’re often missing context.
 You don’t know what happened in the meeting you weren’t invited to, what the customer said in a different channel, or what priorities shifted since your last sync.
+What context do you wish you had before making your next decision?

 For Small Company CEOs

-The decisions you make daily: Where should I focus limited resources?
+Your daily decisions: Where should I focus limited resources?
 Which opportunities are real versus distractions?
 When do I need to intervene personally?

-The information gap: You’re the decision bottleneck with the least time to research.
-Your inbox is overwhelming.
+The gap: you’re the decision bottleneck with the least time to research.
 Your direct reports each present partial pictures.
-You make consequential decisions with whatever information is at hand—often incomplete.
+You make consequential decisions with whatever information is at hand.
+What information would you gather if you had unlimited time—and how can you get 80% of that value in minutes?

 For Senior Leaders

-The decisions you make daily: How should we position strategically?
+Your daily decisions: How should we position strategically?
 Which signals indicate emerging opportunities or threats?
 What message needs to reach the organization?

-The information gap: You have access to more information than anyone else—but it’s fragmented across reports, meetings, and conversations.
-Synthesizing it into coherent strategic understanding takes enormous time.
-Often the most important signals are buried in operational noise.
+The gap: you have access to more information than anyone else—but it’s fragmented across reports, meetings, and conversations.
+The most important signals are buried in operational noise.
+What patterns would you see if you could observe your entire organization simultaneously?

 The Questions That Guide Implementation